Iron Suite vs LEADTOOLS Document Suite

 Console.WriteLine($"Confidence: {result.Confidence}")

 End UsingLEADTOOLS exposes the full recognition pipeline: engine startup/shutdown, codec registration, auto-zoning, multi-page document objects, output writers.
 IronOCR is opinionated and compact.
-For workloads needing OmniPage's accuracy on degraded scans or 200-language OCR with engine-tunable parameters, LEADTOOLS has the edge; for general scanned-document OCR with preprocessing baked in, IronOCR ships faster.
+Workloads needing OmniPage's accuracy on degraded scans or 200-language OCR with engine-tunable parameters is the case LEADTOOLS positions for — for general scanned-document OCR with preprocessing baked in (plus handwriting recognition at ~90% English accuracy), IronOCR ships faster.

 Barcode